SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Method

-Point frequency information (not considered) reflects the density of sketch points.
+Point frequency information reflects the density of sketch points.
 As it does not influence the sketch’s visual appearance, and varies between users, it may mislead deep learning models.

-Based on our studies and existing literature, we identified the effective sketch information as illustrated in \Cref{ml_frwk}, and validated its effectiveness through experiments, as presented in \Cref{eff_info} and \Cref{ist_info}.
-In \Cref{eff_info}, each row either excludes one type of effective information or includes one type of not considered information to assess its impact.
+Based on our studies and existing literature, we identified the effective sketch information as illustrated in \Cref{fig:ml_frwk}, and validated its effectiveness through experiments, as presented in \Cref{tab:eff_info} and \Cref{tab:ist_info}.

+In \Cref{tab:eff_info}, each row either excludes one type of effective information or includes one type of not considered information to assess its impact.
+The SDGraph (\Cref{workflow}) and QuickDraw subset \cite{mgt} are used for experiments.
 The Baseline includes all identified effective information while excluding all not considered information.
-We manipulate the inclusion or exclusion of specific information as follows: exclude intra-stroke information: removes the SGraph module.
-Exclude inter-stroke relations: disables inter-stroke connections during SGraph updates.
-Exclude intra-stroke temporal information: applies random neighborhoods in stroke temporal encoding.
-Include point frequency information: preserves relative point frequency during resampling.
-The SDGraph model (\Cref{workflow}) and QuickDraw subset \cite{mgt} are used for all experiments.
-In \Cref{eff_info}, we shuffle the stroke order and feed it into four existing methods to validate its effectiveness.
-Experiments are conducted on the QuickDraw subset \cite{mgt}.
+We manipulate the inclusion or exclusion of specific information as follows: Excluding intra-stroke information: The SGraph module is removed.
+Excluding inter-stroke relations: Inter-stroke connections are disabled during SGraph updates.
+Excluding intra-stroke point adjacency: The ordering of points within each stroke is randomly shuffled.
+Including inter-stroke temporal information: During SGraph updates, neighboring nodes are searched according to the stroke drawing order, and an additional LSTM is incorporated to model inter-stroke temporal dependencies.
+Including inter-stroke drawing direction: The starting point of each stroke is duplicated to encode drawing direction.
+Including point frequency information: Relative point frequencies are preserved during resampling.
+From the results in \Cref{tab:eff_info}, the classification accuracy consistently decreases when excluding any type of effective information or including not considered information, thus confirming that the effectiveness of each information aligns with our analysis.

-From the results in \Cref{eff_info}, the classification accuracy consistently decreases when excluding any type of effective information or including not considered information, thus confirming that the effectiveness of each information aligns with our analysis. \Cref{ist_info} shows that randomly shuffling the stroke order has a negligible impact on model performance.
-If the inter-stroke temporal information were truly effective, such a perturbation would have resulted in a significant performance drop.
-Therefore, we conclude that it contributes little to the downstream tasks covered in this study, and is thus not considered.
+To further validate the effectiveness of inter-stroke temporal information and stroke drawing direction, we shuffle the stroke order or reverse the stroke drawing direction and feed the modified sketches into four existing methods.
+As shown in \Cref{tab:ist_info}, randomly shuffling the stroke order or stroke drawing direction has a negligible impact on model performance.
+If these types of information were truly effective, such perturbations would lead to a significant performance drop.
+Therefore, these results support our analysis regarding the limited effectiveness of inter-stroke temporal information and stroke drawing direction.